Blog

 Pinching and Pruning:

 Squeezing out the emerging shoots of young dahlia plants makes the plant produce more stems making it full of more flowering stems.
 It can slightly set back their initial flowering but makes for a better and longer flowering throughout their lifetime.
+This not only maintains neatness on the plants but also encourages new flowers to grow to replace the aged ones, increasing the duration spent in flowering.

 Image Source: Pexels